Trigger pipelines from external systems

 A step-by-step tutorial on effectively triggering your ZenML pipelines from external systems

 This tutorial demonstrates practical approaches to triggering ZenML pipelines from external systems.
-We'll explore multiple methods, from ZenML Pro's Snapshots to open-source alternatives using custom APIs, serverless functions, and GitHub Actions.
+We'll explore multiple methods: ZenML Pro's Snapshots for batch-style triggering, Pipeline Deployments for persistent HTTP services (available in OSS and Pro), and a custom API approach for fully bespoke solutions.

 Introduction: The Pipeline Triggering Challenge